Shipbuilding in Ukraine: Cossacks Times

 The most popular ships built were gulls and large single mast ships.
 As the sea was controlled by the Ottoman Empire, shipbuilding was developed near the Dnipro river, where wood - the main material for shipbuilding at the time - was readily available.

 To build a Cossack gull took approximately 2 weeks, utilizing the labour of around 60 people.
 The bottom of ships was made of willow or linden.
 The vessels' hulls were made from oak planks.
 On the fore and aft, they built cabins to store provisions, ammunition and weapons.
 At the centre of the deck the mast was fixed with sails; on both sides of the boat were between 20 and 40 oars.
 These ships were very maneuverable.
 The length of the boat was between 15 and 22 meters, the height was about 4 meters, and the width - 6 meters.
-The boat could hold between 40-60 Cossacks.
+The boat could hold between 40 and 60 Cossacks.

 Pre-Soviet Period

 In Ukraine, the first shipyard for the construction of warships was built in 1788 in Mykolaiv.
 In 1862 in Kyiv based building company, which later turned into a shipyard.
 In the years 1895-1897 were built two shipyards in Mykolaiv.
-In Ukraine, there were seven shipbuilding and ship-repair enterprises in 1913 (in Mykolaiv, Kherson, Odessa, etc.).
+In Ukraine, there were seven shipbuilding and ship-repair enterprises in 1913 (in Mykolaiv, Kherson, Odesa, etc.).

 Shipbuilding in Ukraine was developed in the 1920-30-s; from 1928 till 1929 it was producing 14% of total engineering production and its weight increased in the USSR.
 Also, there were built many new factories and old factories were reconstructed.

 After the World War II there was a second rebuilding and reconstruction of destroyed factories and building new ones.

 Soviet period

-In the Ukrainian Soviet Socialist Republic major shipbuilding companies were located in Mykolaiv, Odessa, Kherson, Kyiv; smaller companies were located in Sevastopol, Zhdanov, Kerch; outside the Ukrainian Soviet Socialist Republic - in Tahanrih, Novorossiysk, Tuapse; river ship repair companies in Zaporizhia, Dnipro, Kiliya, Pinsk and others.
+In the Ukrainian Soviet Socialist Republic major shipbuilding companies were located in Mykolaiv, Odesa, Kherson, Kyiv; smaller companies were located in Sevastopol, Zhdanov, Kerch; outside the Ukrainian Soviet Socialist Republic - in Tahanrih, Novorossiysk, Tuapse; river ship repair companies in Zaporizhzhia, Dnipro, Kiliya, Pinsk and others.
 The largest plants are Black Sea Shipyard in Mykolaiv, Kherson Shipyard and Kuznya na Rybalskomu in Kyiv.
 Black Sea Shipyard was formed in 1907 as a result of combining the two shipyards.
 This shipyard produces ocean vessels, tankers, and dry cargo vessels.
 Also, by 1914 it was built the first world underwater barrage "Crab" and the first one in the Russian Empire turbine destroyers.
 From 1957 to 1961 were built whaling bases "Soviet Ukraine" and "Soviet Russia" with a displacement of more than 20000 tons.
 Kherson Shipyard was built from 1951 to 1953.
 This Shipyard produces ocean vessels, riverboats, ships, etc. Kuznya na Rybalskomu Plant was founded in 1862, as an engineering enterprise, but in 1913 was turned into a shipyard.
 Kuznya na Rybalskomu produces river vessels, sea fishing trawlers and others.

 Shipbuilding statistics in the USSR are not published.
 Also, there is no information about the structure of military ships on Ukrainian shipyards.
 There is an assumption, that by 1941, Ukraine was producing 15-20 military ships on factories.
 By 1914, Ukrainian shipbuilding was producing mainly military vessels.